sustainability certifications ecolabels guide - featured image

 • Examples of brands with certified products: Walmart, Bumble Bee, Lidl

-The Marine Stewardship Council assesses fisheries to see if they are well-managed and sustainable.
-They’re assessed by accredited independent certifiers under 3 core principles: sustainable fish stocks, minimising environmental impact, and effective fisheries management.
+The Marine Stewardship Council (MSC) is a counterpart to ASC, but assesses wild capture fisheries to see if they are well-managed and sustainable.
+They’re assessed by accredited independent certifiers under 3 core principles: sustainable fish stocks, minimizing environmental impact, and effective fisheries management.

 MSC has received some backlash, though – a quick Google search will yield many different sources stating their reasons why.
 For starters, fisheries that have not yet achieved the sustainability standards can still get certified.
 MSC also certifies bottom trawling, which is an unsustainable practice that promotes overfishing, as it crudely drags a net along the seafloor – indiscriminately capturing everything fishy that was unlucky enough to be in wrong place at the wrong time.